 Store your valuables in your hotel safe

-Unless you’re going out for a business meeting or to attend a gala event, it’s best to make sure that you keep all your valuables and documents inside the safe inside your hotel room.
-This includes all of your travel documents.
+Unless you’re going out for a business meeting or attending a gala event, it’s best to ensure that you keep all your valuables and documents inside the safe inside your hotel room.
+This includes all your travel documents.

 Go for sling-on bag

+Pickpockets love backpacks because they can easily grab your valuables inside without you even noticing.
 Sling-on bags, on the other hand, are more body hugging.
-They also are usually worn in front, making it less appealing for thieves.
+They also are usually worn in front, making them less appealing for thieves.

 Keep a low profile

-Tourists tend to stand out from the crowd simply because of the way they dress, making them easy targets for people who are up to no good.
+Tourists tend to stand out from the crowd simply because of the way they dress.
+This makes them easy targets for people who are up to no good.
 Muted or neutral colors work best to help you keep a low profile (unless you’re in Hawaii, of course).

-Many con artists pose as really friendly locals that would be more than happy to help a lost tourist.
-If you need to ask for directions, ask someone from an establishment or better yet, make sure that your cellphone is equipped with a few handy travel apps to help you get around.
+Many con artists pose as friendly locals who’d be more than happy to help a lost tourist.
+If you need to ask for directions, ask someone from an establishment.
+Or better yet, make sure that your cellphone is equipped with a few handy travel apps to help you get around.